Performance Metrics Glossary

 - Yearly periods when the backtest spans more than 5 years

 Each period is allocated an equal share of the graph width.
-Within each period, the daily equity values are downsampled (when there are more days than allocated graph points) or interpolated via step function (when there are fewer days).
-For margin curves, downsampling preserves peak values within each bucket to avoid underrepresenting margin requirements.
+Within each period, daily equity values are downsampled (when there are more days than allocated graph points) or interpolated via step function (when there are fewer days).
+For margin and stock-capital curves, downsampling preserves peak values within each bucket to avoid underrepresenting capital tied up.

 Custom Metrics